 On completion of Mind, Brain & Behaviour 1 students should be able to:

 - Work effectively in teams;

 - Promote and maintain the wellbeing of self and others;

-- apply analytical skills to new issues;
+- Apply research and analytical skills to investigate and evaluate new issues.